 Lewiston is a medium-sized city located in the state of Idaho.
 With a population of 32,544 people and eight constituent neighborhoods, Lewiston is the ninth largest community in Idaho.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lewiston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lewiston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lewiston is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lewiston who work in office and administrative support (15.51%), sales jobs (10.45%), and management occupations (8.43%).

-The citizens of Lewiston are slightly better educated than the national average of 21.84% for all cities and towns, with 23.41% of adults in Lewiston having a bachelor's degree or advanced degree.
+The education level of Lewiston citizens is a little higher than the average for US cities and towns: 23.41% of adults in Lewiston have at least a bachelor's degree.